Sword of the Berserk: Guts' Rage: Reception

 Sword of the Berserk: Guts' Rage received mostly positive reviews according to the review aggregation website GameRankings.
 Jeff Lundrigan of NextGen said that the game "controls reasonably well and looks fantastic – you'll get your money's worth – but the gameplay design is far from perfect, and there's too much exposition for the amount of action."
 In Japan, Famitsu gave it a score of 30 out of 40.

-In the UK, Official Dreamcast Magazine UK gave it a 73% score.
+The D-Pad Destroyer of GamePro said in one review, "If you're looking for a great old-school hack'n'slash with an awesome anime-style storyline, then pop Sword of the Berserk: Guts' Rage into your Dreamcast.
+It's an all-out, no holds barred guts-fest that manages to engage your heart and mind just before tearing them out all over your screen."
+In another GamePro review, however, Four-Eyed Dragon summed it up by saying, "In the end, Guts' Rage falls short of challenging gameplay, but the simple beat-em-up premise is at least good for a one-night rental."